CtrlK

 Specificity

 The description only names the skill ('Password Strength Analyzer') without describing any concrete actions.
-It doesn't explain what the skill actually does - no mention of analyzing passwords, checking criteria, providing feedback, etc.
+It doesn't explain what the skill actually does - no mention of analyzing passwords, checking criteria, providing feedback, or any specific capabilities.

 1 / 3